ptv-logistics/xserverjs/premium-samples/admin-regions/README.md

 * Visualize administrative borders
 * Aggregate your location data based on adminsitrative regions
 * Create thematic (Choropleth) maps.
-These visualize quntitative data, like population density, purchasing power or individual sales per region.
+These visualize quantitative data, like population density, purchasing power or individual sales per region.
 * Define custom regions by merging underlyig admin regions.

 Our partner [digital data services gmbh](http://www.ddsgeo.de/) provides both geography and the corresponding socio-economic data in various formats.
 The most popular format is [GeoJSON](http://geojson.org/).
 GeoJSON can be processed directly in JavaScript and Leaflet, and also [directly displayed on GitHub](https://github.com/ptv-logistics/xserverjs/blob/master/premium-samples/admin-regions/data/municipalities.json),